matthewgoodman13/matthewgoodman13.github.io-OLD/Welcome file.md

 Making this section allowed me to start playing with Bootstrap Modals.

-## /courses
-Allows you to view, add new, edit, and delete courses to your account.
-All data is viewed in a Bootstrap Table.
-Adding, Editing, and Deleting data are all done within Bootstrap Modals.

-Making this section allowed me to start playing with Bootstrap Modals.

 ## Other Info
 The data from the different forms submitted are stored in an SQL database.

 This project definitely helped me to improve my Python, HTML, database, JavaScript and jQuery skills.

 **THIS WAS CS50!**